Always the Alibi

-Always the Alibi ATA is an indie rock band based out of the Dallas–Fort Worth metroplex.
+Always the Alibi (ATA) is an indie rock band based out of the Dallas–Fort Worth metroplex.
 Always the Alibi ranked #1 on Reverb Nation's Dallas Alternative chart in 2012 with EP "We Are Waiting".
-However, lead singer Henry Coke's battle with brain cancer in 2013 eventually brought the band to a standstill.
+The band went on a hiatus in 2013 due to lead singer Henry Coke's battle with brain cancer.

-ATA returned in 2016, attempting to regain its earlier success.
-In recognition of Henry's time spent battling cancer, the band named their next release, “Reprieve,” and featured his radiation mask on the cover.
+Always the Alibi returned in 2016, attempting to regain its earlier success.
+In recognition of Coke's time spent battling cancer, the band named their next release, “Reprieve,” along with the cover depicting his radiation mask.
 Coupled with Grammy-nominated producer Chris “Frenchie” Smith, the release was featured on radio stations in the Dallas–Fort Worth metroplex, such as 97.1 The Eagle.